 Earl Grey tea is a black tea flavored with bergamot oil.
-It is reportedly named after a British Prime Minister in the 1800s who ended a monopoly on trade held by the East India Company.
+It is reportedly named after Charles Grey who was the 2nd Earl Grey and Prime Minister in the 1830s.
+Grey reportedly was responsible for the abolition of slavery in the British Empire and ended a monopoly on trade held by the East India Company.

-You can use either loose tea or the tea from tea bags in this recipe.
-Loose tea will have larger tea leaves and provide a stronger flavor than the nearly ground up tea you find in tea bags.
+Tip from the wisequacker: You can use either loose tea or tea bags when baking with tea.
+Loose tea will have larger tea leaves and provide a stronger flavor than the ground tea you find in tea bags.
 That’s why you use only half the amount if you have loose tea.

 If you’ve been baking a while, this recipe should remind you of pie crust and puff pastry.
 The goal is to work the dough as lightly as possible while keeping the butter from getting warm.

 Start by combining all of the dry ingredients into your mixing bowl.
+If the loose tea is in large pieces, you may need to grind or pulverize it before adding it to the other dry ingredients.
 Then add the butter cubes and mix just until the butter flattens out but remains in large pieces (Panel #1, below).

 Add the cream and mix only until the scone dough starts to come together.
 It will still be slightly crumbly (Panel #2).